DeepWok/mase/machop/sphinx_docs/source/modules/labs/lab_1.md

 Now you are familiar with different components in the tool.

-4. Implement a network that has in total around 10x more parameters than the toy network.
+4. Implement a network that has in total around 10x more parameters than the `jsc-tiny` network.
 5. Test your implementation and evaluate its performance.